Bake Play Smile

 A frying pan with all ingredients cooking in a gravy sauce.

-1. Step 5: Add everything back in - return sliced sausages to the pan with carrot, peas, and sugar.
-Simmer 3-4 minutes until veggies are tender and sauce thickens.
+1. Step 4: Add everything back in.
+Return the sliced sausages to the pan with the carrot, peas and sugar.
+Simmer for 3-4 minutes until the veggies are tender and the sauce has thickened.

 A little cream being poured into the frying pan.

-1. Step 6: Finish with cream (optional) - stir through and season to taste.
+1. Step 5: Finish with cream.
+Stir through the cream (optional) and season to taste.

 Recipe Tips